 Once your freezer has defrosted and been cleaned, you can switch it back on.
 Depending on the model you have, it could take a few hours until the correct temperature has been reached.
 Once its cool, you can start re stocking your fridge and freezer with your favourite foods and Every. products!

 See?
-Once defrosted, your freezer will feel like new.
-Not only can you now save on energy costs, but it'll feel like a nice achievement.
-Also, there's more room for food!
+Once defroster, your freezer will feel like new!
+Not only can you save on energy costs, but it’ll be a weight off your shoulders.
+More room for more food!

 Discover other interesting articles: